asmijit/web_scraper_RAG/README.md

-# RAG-based Web Question Answering System
+# WebRAG: A RAG-based Web Question Answering System

 This project implements a Retrieval-Augmented Generation (RAG) pipeline using the LangChain framework and Google Generative AI models.
 It allows users to input a URL and a question, automatically scrapes the webpage, embeds the content into a vector store, and generates an answer to the question based strictly on the provided context.